-- ✓ Achieved: Education and awareness undertaken. - ✓ Achieved: Sites of ECan responsibility inspected. - ✓ Achieved: All plants found on inspection were eliminated. - ✓ Achieved: An annual report was completed.
+- Achieved: Education and awareness undertaken. - Achieved: Sites of ECan responsibility inspected. - Achieved: All plants found on inspection were eliminated. - Achieved: An annual report was completed.

-53 sites were searched and controlled, this was on a priority approach with wet sites (e.g. Ponds, streams, drains etc) searched before dry sites, due to the potential for plants to spread.
-Contractor completed some search and control along an ECan drain from Cossars Road to McCartneys Road, this drain feeds into the Halswell River and eventually Lake Te Waihora (Ellesmere).
-Further search along the Prices Valley drain where plants were controlled.
+5 known recently active Purple Loosestrife sites were inspected.
+26 plants were removed by biosecurity officers on inspection.
+This was on a priority approach with wet sites (e.g. ponds, streams, drains etc), due to the potential for plants to spread.
+A contractor engaged by Environment Canterbury completed search and control along an ECan drain from Cossars Road to McCartneys Road.
+This drain feeds into the Halswell River and eventually Lake Te Waihora (Ellesmere).